-On the 17 day of January, 1989, it is ordered that United States Probation Officers appointed by this Court and actively serving in such capacity, pursuant to Title 18, United States Code, Sections 3654 and 3655, shall be authorized to possess and carry firearms for their own protection in the performance of their official duties as officers of the Court with respect to investigation and supervision of offenders, subject to compliance with the conditions set forth in the attached statement: Amended Firearms Policy and Training Program for the United States Probation Officers in the Southern District of Florida.
-This Administrative Order supersedes Administrative Order No. 85-18.
+In March, 1975, the Judicial Conference approved guidelines permitting probation officers to carry firearms under certain circumstances.
+Thereafter, in September, 1985, the Judicial Conference extended these guidelines to cover pretrial services officers.
+Therefore, own protection in the performance of their official duties as officers of the Court with respect to investigation and supervision of offenders, subject to compliance with the conditions set forth in the attached Firearms Policy and Training Program for the United State Pretrial Services Officers in the Southern District of Florida.